YouCongress MCP Tools

 What Can You Do?

-Open a new chat in Claude, ChatGPT or other AI assistant and try pasting one of these prompts:
+Open a new chat in ChatGPT, Claude or another MCP-capable assistant and try pasting one of these prompts:

 You are a policy analyst researching AI's impact on jobs.
 Use YouCongress to search quotes from 2025 onwards, cluster them by argument, create a disagreement map and identify tension points.
 Return verbatim attributed quotes with links to sources.